How to install a curtain rod / drapery rod

 Note: Whenever you join a rod at a corner, angle, or any straight section, it is very important to insert screws into both sides of the connector so the rod can't slide apart and fall out.
 Some rods will be predrilled.
 Use the self drilling screws provided and screw them through the rod and into the connector with your drill or screw gun so the rod can not be pulled apart.
 We don't pre'drill the connector sleeves as lining the holes up upon installation would be very difficult.
 The self drilling screws will easily penetrate the connector sleeve using slow speed or your drill driver, and some pressure, this is done best on the floor over a dropcloth or cardboard.

 How to join curtain rods together using internal connector:

 Slide the connector halfway into one side of the curtain rod (you might need to tap it in with a wooden block).
 Drive a self drilling set screw through the pilot hole and into the connector to lock it in place.
 Repeat for the other half of the curtain rod to lock the rod together as one piece.
 We don't pre'drill the connector sleeves as lining the holes up upon installation would be very difficult.
-The self drilling screws will easily penetrate the connector sleeve using slow speed or your drill driver, and some pressure, this is done best on the floor over a dropcloth or cardboard.
+The self drilling screws will easily penetrate the connector sleeve using very slow speed of your drill driver, and good pressure, this is done best on the floor over a dropcloth or cardboard.